taitulism/Bootstruct/README.md

 Overview
 --------
-Creating web apps with Node requires wiring up our routes manually: we need to bind different URL paths to their handlers.
-We usually do that by declerative coding like: `bind('GET', '/api', handler)`.
+Creating web apps with Node requires wiring up our routes, we need to bind different URL paths to their handlers.
+We usually do that by declerative coding.
+Something like: `bind('GET', '/api/books', handler)`.

 With Bootstruct you don't code your routes.
 You just export your handler and name the file with its route name.